-I am an experimental physicist who has engineered cutting edge scientific instruments to explore a hidden dimension in biology.
-I have brought to light the role of unique vibrations that harbors the secrets to what breathes life into a material.
+I am an experimental physicist who has engineered cutting edge scientific instruments to explore the role of mechanical vibrations at biological surfaces.
 The journey started with attacking one of the deepest mysteries in neuroscience, "How are neurons so energy efficient?".
 The question unravels the 1962 Nobel prize winning model of Hodgkin and Huxley - a central pillar of neuroscience - by showing how the model is at great odds with the second law of thermodynamics.
 As Sir Arthur Eddington once warned “If your theory is found to be against the second law of thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation.”

 The quest let to the discovery of the extraordinary properties of sound waves in lipid interfaces that were established for the first time in my Ph.D. thesis at Boston University.
 The research strongly supports the possibility of sound (not just electricity) being a physical basis for the phenomenon of nerve pulse propagation, and has been highlighted in the “Revolutions in Science” edition of the Scientific American and on the cover of German science magazine Spektrum.